EmirXK/sudoku_online/README.md

 - Sudoku generation and solving logic inspired by various Sudoku algorithms.
 - UI design inspired by common web-based Sudoku games.
+- Huge thanks to [cagdas-karatas](https://github.com/cagdas-karatas) for contributing to the project.

 ## Contact